Skip to main content

 Pre-Conference Preparation:

 The ombuds collaborates with conference organizers to establish an Ombuds Charter defining their role and scope.
-They also help develop a communication plan so attendees understand how to access their services, ensuring participants feel informed and supported from the start.
+They also help develop a communication plan, ensuring attendees understand how to access their services and feel informed and supported from the start.

 During the Conference:

-- On-Site Support: Ombuds are on hand to talk with attendees, offering a confidential, impartial, and safe space to share concerns.
+• On-Site Support: Ombuds are available to speak with attendees, providing a confidential, impartial, and safe space to share concerns.
 Ombuds may often moderate or lead learning and development conversations.

-- Impartial Listening and Guidance: Serving as unbiased listeners, ombuds assist attendees with concerns relating to logistics, interpersonal issues, or broader event challenges.
+• Impartial Listening and Guidance: As unbiased listeners, ombuds assist attendees with concerns related to logistics, interpersonal issues, or broader event challenges.

 Post-Conference Follow-Up: